-Following the recent passing of the Sarbanes-Oxley Act of 2002 (SOX) 15th anniversary, retrospectives raised the issue of increasing cost of compliance.
+Following the recent passing of the Sarbanes-Oxley Act of 2002 (SOX) 15th anniversary, retrospectives raised the issue of increasing the cost of compliance.
 The cost of Compliance 2017 report was released earlier in April by Thomas Reuters, which offered some insights on the rising cost of compliance, stating that this cuts across all industries equally.

 The Cost of Compliance Report

 According to the Cost of Compliance Report, companies raised their outsourcing compliance.
 In fact, in 2016 alone, 25% of companies contracted with third parties, with the number increasing steadily in 2017 to stand at 28%.
-Looking at these figures, one can deduce that financial institutions acknowledged that hiring vendors to help streamline process was not only time-saving but also cost-efficient.
+Looking at these figures, one can deduce that financial institutions acknowledged that hiring vendors to help streamline the process was not only time-saving but also cost-efficient.

 Moreover, there was a decrease in the number of companies spending a day or more tracking regulatory change in 2016, with the figures of firms falling into this category being 35%.
-By 2017, the number of companies spending this much time to track the regulatory changes fell even lower to 26%.
+By 2017, the number of companies spending this much time tracking the regulatory changes fell even lower to 26%.
 The report also revealed a drop in teams pending over 10hrs a week when it comes to compliance.
 The percentage in 2017 (3%) was much lower compared to findings over the previous four surveys, which had recorded 11% in 2014, 7% in 2015, and 4% in 2016 respectively.

 Compliance Report outside the Financial Institutions

 Financial institutions are heavily regulated.
 While some regulatory requirements for security compliance such as GDPR and HIPPA offer similar penal s, they are meant to provide industry standards for best practices.